What Is Sauna Wood Oil and Why Does It Matter?

 How to Apply Sauna Oil

-1. 🧽 Clean all wood surfaces thoroughly before application.
+- 🧽 Prep: Clean all wood surfaces thoroughly and allow them to dry completely before application.

-2. 🖐 Use a lint-free cloth or soft brush to apply a thin, even layer of sauna oil for sauna wood.
+- 🖐 Apply: Use a lint-free cloth or soft brush to apply a thin, even layer of sauna oil.
+Work with the grain.

-3. 🕐 Let the oil absorb for 20 to 30 minutes.
-Wipe away any excess with a dry cloth.
+- 🕐 Absorb: Let the oil soak in for 20 to 30 minutes.
+Wipe away any excess with a dry cloth to prevent stickiness.

-4. 💨 Allow full drying before using your sauna—usually 24 to 72 hours.
+- 💨 Cure: Allow full drying before heating your sauna again—usually 24 to 72 hours depending on humidity.

 How Often Should You Oil Sauna Wood?

 We recommend reapplying oil every 3–6 months, depending on usage and climate.
-High-use commercial saunas may benefit from more frequent treatments.
+High-use commercial saunas may benefit from more frequent treatments to maintain the protective barrier.

 Final Thoughts

-If you want your sauna to stay beautiful, clean, and long-lasting, using oil for sauna wood is one of the smartest things you can do.
+If you want your sauna to stay beautiful, clean, and long-lasting, using oil is one of the smartest maintenance steps you can take.
 It’s a small ritual that makes a big difference in performance and longevity.